veertuinc/anka-click-scripts/README.md

 end
 ```

-There are also ways of scripting to handle differences between versions.
+There are also ways of scripting to handle differences between OS versions.
 The next example is taken from a script that handles when different macOS versions are used and only some of them show a language selection.
-If a second variable is present with a comma separating them, you can expect that the first variable will be waited on **as long as** the second is not present.
+If a second variable is present with a comma separating them, you can only expect that the first variable will be waited on **as long as** the second is not present.

 ```
 if english_image, menu_utilities_image